 SUMMARY STATUS: Ammonia expansion Cancelled, Urea brownfield Operational

 In April 2017, Agrium "successfully commissioned" its brownfield urea plant at Borger, which had been under construction since March 2014, more than a year behind schedule and 10% over budget.
 An expected debottleneck of the ammonia line was cancelled in 2015.
+In January 2018, Nutrien was formed through a "merger of equals" between Agrium and PotashCorp that was originally announced in September 2016.

 OWNER: Texas Clean Energy Project (Summit Power Group LLC)